neuromorphicsystems/astrometry/README.md

 -   `stars`: List of visible index stars.
 This list is almost certainly going to differ from the input stars list.
 -   `quad_stars`: The index stars subset (usually 4 but can be 3 or 5) used in the hash code search step (see https://arxiv.org/pdf/0910.2233.pdf, 2.
 Methods).
 -   `wcs_fields`: WCS fields describing the transformation between pixel coordinates and world coordinates.
 This dictionary can be passed directly to `astropy.wcs.WCS`.

+`astropy_wcs` generates an Astropy WCS object.
+See [Calculate field stars pixel positions with astropy](#calculate-field-stars-pixel-positions-with-astropy) for details.

 ## Star